 In the early 2000s, construction building professionals (CBPs) in advanced countries like the UK were aware of numerous alternative materials, like rammed earth and cross-laminated timber.
 Nonetheless, the use of these alternative and nonconventional materials remained minimal and unconsidered.
-These CBPs emphasised fundamental restrictions such as high prices, lack of skill and technical knowledge, and insufficient client awareness (Watson et al., 2012).
-Giesekam et al. (2015) proposed the remarkable constraints of high price, inefficient provision of responsibility, industry value, unavailability of product, and insufficiency of building-level carbon and benchmarks in a qualitative study of assessing the cultural and perceptual constraints within design teams.
+These CBPs emphasised fundamental restrictions such as high prices, lack of skill and technical knowledge and insufficient client awareness (Watson et al., 2012).
+Giesekam, Barrett and Taylor (2015) proposed remarkable constraints of high price, inefficient provision of responsibility, industry value, unavailability of product and insufficiency of building-level carbon and benchmarks in a qualitative study of assessing the cultural and perceptual constraints within design teams.
 According to a recent study by Magbool and Amaechi (2021), sustainable construction designs in the UK are the primary driver of sustainable construction exercise.
 However, excessive price weighting is still observed as the most severe constraint of the overall sustainable exercise.
-Wong et al. (2022) concluded that the majority of Malaysian respondents understand climate sciences, with 86% of researchers and technologists from the national oil and gas company PETRONAS aware that the country is now taking steps to promote a cleaner, healthier, and areener society, as well as adopting the PA's Sustainable Development Goals (SDGs).
+Wong et al. (2022) concluded that most Malaysian respondents understand climate sciences, with 86% of researchers and technologists from national oil and gas companies such as PETRONAS aware that the country is now taking steps to promote a cleaner, healthier and greener society, as well as adopting the PA's sustainable development goals (SDGs).
 Meanwhile, according to Yang and Yue (2021), China strongly advocates for green and sustainable development.
-However, in the current prefabrication building design and energy-saving technologies, for example, the aforementioned notion still fails to reach the national CE requirement.
-Similarly, in Malaysia, the most recent study by Chan et al. (2022), emphasised that the importance of raising awareness on this topic because LC materials are not commonly used in this country.
-The adoption of LC materials is restricted by a lack of demonstration projects, regulations, high costs, a scarcity of qualified labour, a lack of design knowledge, and a lack of information about Life Cycle Assessment.
+However, in the current prefabrication building design and energy-saving technologies, for example, the notion still fails to reach the national CE requirement.
+Similarly, in Malaysia, the most recent study by Chan, Masrom and Yasin (2022), emphasised the importance of raising awareness on this topic because LC materials are not commonly used in this country.
+The adoption of LC materials is restricted by a lack of demonstration projects, regulations, high costs, a scarcity of qualified labour, a lack of design knowledge and information about life cycle assessment.

-Appropriate building material selection is increasingly important for CBPs, such as architects and civil and structural (C&S) engineers (Balasbaneh et al., 2019).
+Appropriate building material selection is increasingly important for CBPs, such as architects and civil and structural (C&S) engineers (Balasbaneh, Marsono and Gohari, 2019).
 Architects and structural engineers are the major technical specialists involved in building project design and material selection.
-Structural engineers supervise the static execution of structures, whereas architects analyse the visual, aesthetic, and functional standards on a regular basis.
+Structural engineers supervise the static execution of structures, whereas architects analyse the visual, aesthetic and functional standards regularly.
 Other stakeholders moderate the influence of these CBPs on material desire, but knowledge of perception and influence among these actors is lacking, which motivates this current study.
-The need to improve professional information exchange is important because progress can only be made if all project actors are committed to and understand the underlying concept and practise.
-Furthermore, extensive support is required from Malaysian professional institutions such as the Malaysian Institute of Architects, the Association of Consultant Engineers Malaysia, and the Institution of Engineers Malaysia (IEM) in encouraging communication, knowledge, awareness, and data sharing on sustainable buildings, including the reduction of CE emissions.
+The need to improve professional information exchange is important because progress can only be made if all project actors are committed to and understand the underlying concept and practice.
+Furthermore, extensive support is required from Malaysian professional institutions such as the Malaysian Institute of Architects, the Association of Consultant Engineers Malaysia and the Institution of Engineers Malaysia (IEM) in encouraging communication, knowledge, awareness and data sharing on sustainable buildings, including the reduction of CE emissions.